Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Conclusion

 \section{Conclusion}

 This paper implements a low power RLWE hardware accelerator in Artix-7 28nm commercial FPGA , 22nm, 45nm and 130 nm academic FPGA using $Vivado$ and $VTR$ tool.
-The proposed methedology creates clusters of the subcomponents of of RLWE based on its critical path.
-The FPGA floor is partitioned and each cluster is placed in each FPGA partition.
-The clsuters which have higher average critical path is connected with higher biasing voltage and the clusters which have lower average critical path is connected with lower biasing voltage to avoid the timing failure.
-This paper proposes an algorithm to calculate the actual biasing voltage required for certain amount of avarage critical path of a partition based in the available FPGA technology ($V_{ccint_{max}},V_{ccint_{min}}$) and numnber of partitions.
+The proposed methodology creates clusters of subcomponents of RLWE based on its critical path.
+The FPGA floor is partitioned and different clusters are placed in different FPGA partitions.
+The clusters which have higher average critical path is connected with higher biasing voltage and the clusters which have lower average critical path is connected with lower biasing voltage to avoid the timing failure.
+This paper proposes an algorithm to calculate the actual biasing voltage required for certain amount of average critical path of a partition based on the available FPGA technology ($V_{ccint_{max}},V_{ccint_{min}}$) and number of partitions.
+The Razor flipflop used in each subcomponents of RLWE can detect any timing error causes for NTC computation.
 This voltage scaled, partitioned RLWE can save $\sim$6\% and $\sim$11\% power in Vivado and VTR platform respectively.
 The resource usage and throughput of the implemented RLWE hardware accelerator is comparatively better than existing literature.
+Full version of this manuscript is available in IEEE Access \cite{rourabieee}.